Incentive Pareto Efficiency in Monopoly Insurance Markets with Adverse Selection: Introduction

 Pareto efficiency under asymmetric information has been studied extensively in the literature.
 For example, early contributions by \cite{prescott1984pareto}, \cite{jerez2003dual}, and \cite{bisin2006efficient} analyze constrained Pareto efficiency in environments with incentive compatibility, primarily in settings with finitely many types. \cite{ghossoub2025optimal} label this efficiency as incentive Pareto optimality.
 They show that any individually-rational and incentive-compatible menu that maximizes a social welfare function is incentive Pareto optimal, thereby providing a sufficient condition for incentive efficiency.
 Crucially, the necessity part of the equivalence between social welfare maximization and incentive Pareto efficiency was left unaddressed.
 This is arguably the more interesting, and the more complex result, which we establish in this paper.

 In this paper, we consider a monopolistic insurance market, in which the agent's type is private information, hidden from the insurer and drawn from a continuum $\Theta$ of types.
 The agent faces a type-dependent loss, with a continuous distribution function that is unknown to the insurer.
 Additionally, the agent's utility functional $U$ is a function of the type $\theta$, in that $\theta$ is a parameter of the agent's utility evaluation of their welfare.
 Consequently, the agent's type affects both the riskiness of the agent (the loss distribution) and the risk-attitude of the agent (e.g., their risk aversion, through a parameterization of the utility functional).
-We extend the notion of incentive efficiency (or incentive Pareto optimality) introduced in \cite{ghossoub2025optimal} in the context of Yaari's Dual Utility to arbitrary concave type-dependent utility functionals for both the policyholder and the insurer.
+We extend the notion of incentive efficiency (or incentive Pareto optimality) introduced in \cite{ghossoub2025optimal} in the context of Yaari's Dual Utility to arbitrary type-dependent utility functionals for both the policyholder and the insurer.

-Our first main a novel contribution to the literature is to link the concept of incentive Pareto optimality to social welfare maximization under information asymmetry.
-Theorem \ref{th:IPOiff} formalizes this connection, and shows that a menu of contracts is incentive efficient if and only if it maximizes the social welfare, subject to individual rationality and incentive compatibility, in the presence of hidden information and a continuum of types.
-To the best of our knowledge, this is the first result to establish such equivalence that holds for arbitrary concave utility functionals of both the insurer and the agent, thereby providing the theoretical foundation for subsequent analysis.
+Our first result shows that a menu of contracts is incentive Pareto efficient if it maximizes a social welfare functional, subject to individual rationality and incentive compatibility, in the presence of hidden information and a continuum of types.
+This result holds for arbitrary utility functionals of both the insurer and the agent, thereby providing the theoretical foundation for subsequent analysis.
+In the case of Yaari's Dual Utilities, we also provide two converse results.